GoogleCloudPlatform/k8s-config-connector/README.NewResourceFromTerraform.md

 ```
 Replace the environment variables to real values before running the tests.

-Prow job will automatically run these tests in a newly created project.
+The sample tests will be run periodically in a newly created project through internal CI/CD pipeline.
 If this is
 not feasible for your resource, for example, your resource requires a custom project with special setup,
 you can skip the test by adding it to the
 `testDisabledList` map in